vocdoni/census3/api/README.md

 | 500 | `error encoding strategy info` | 5015 |

-### GET `/strategies/{strategyID}/size`
+### GET `/strategies/{strategyID}/estimation`
-Enqueue the calculation of the size of a census generated for the provided strategy.
+Enqueue the estimation of size and time (in milliseconds) to create the census generated for the provided strategy.

 - 📥 response: